ogewan/direction.js/README.md

 	overwrite = 1
 }
 var foo = new direction(input, config);

+//jQuery
+$("#myCarousel").direction(input, config);
+//*If using jQuery, import it before direction
+//**the anchor option in config is overwritten by the element specified in the selector
 ```
 * input - *OPTIONAL* - an array of image sources or a string of image sources seperated by spaces.
 * config - *OPTIONAL* - Unless you supply a formatted object, direction will use default settings.
 To customize these settings without a formatted object, supply this configuration object.